Rings of power operations for Morava E-theories are Koszul: Introduction

 \subsection{Acknowledgments}

 The ideas in the proof given here owe a great deal to the work of Arone and Mahowald on the Goodwillie tower of the identity functor \cite{arone-mahowald-identity-functor}.
 I am of course indebted to the work of Ando, Hopkins, and Strickland on power operations for Morava $E$-theory, which is the foundation of the present work.
+Finally, I would like to thank Greg Arone, Bill Dwyer, and Kathryn Lesh for sharing their work on the Bredon homology of the partition complex.
+Finally, I'd like the many people who over the years have personally educated me about the algebraic theory of power operations, a list which includes (but is not limited to): Mike Hopkins, Neil Strickland, Matt Ando, and Paul Goerss.

 The author was supported under NSF grants DMS-0203936, DMS-0505056, and DMS-1006054 during the course of this project.